-Welcome to the new official website for the South East Improvement Collaborative!
+Welcome to the website for the South East Improvement Collaborative!

 The South East Improvement Collaborative is the term being used to describe the collaboration between City of Edinburgh, East Lothian, Fife, Midlothian and Scottish Borders to improve schools, early learning settings and other services for children and young people.